niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 **4. Verify Jumpers**

-* Confirm that the 5    V jumpers are installed on the controller board.
+* Confirm that the 5V jumpers are installed on the controller board.

 * These must be in place for the light to operate correctly.